-With high hopes, we’re on track for a new public park at the border of Woodside and Sunnyside.
+We’re on track for a public garden park at the border of Woodside and Sunnyside.

-Since 2009, dedicated neighbors have worked together in a variety of ways to save the parkland at 39th Avenue and 50th Street and create a garden environment that’s open to the public.
+Since 2009, dedicated neighbors have worked together in a variety of ways to save the parkland at 39th Avenue and 50th Street and create a green environment that’s open to the public.
 Through 2012, we sought private funds to buy and create a garden park, establishing a wide consensus (for example, see here).
 In 2013, we defended against a proposal to develop the property, winning a unanimous decision at the Landmarks Preservation Commission.
 In 2016, the New York City Council allocated capital funds for an acquisition by the City’s Parks Department.
 The acquisition process is now complete, with Community Board 2 having twice expressed unanimous support of a passive garden park on the site.
-If successful, this park will provide a marvelous addition of green space that is desperately in demand in Western Queens.
+If successful, this park will provide a marvelous addition of green space that is so much in demand in Western Queens.

 This corner lot has special resonance within the Sunnyside Gardens Historic District.
-The land was purchased by the City Housing Corporation in 1924 when principal architect Clarence Stein and his colleagues began to design Sunnyside Gardens.
-Completing the planned community in 1928, City Housing sold the property for the construction of Phipps Garden Apartments, where Clarence Stein was again the architect.
+The land was purchased by the City Housing Corporation in 1924 when principal architect Clarence S. Stein and his colleagues began to design Sunnyside Gardens.
+Completing the planned community in 1928, City Housing sold the property to Phipps Houses, which built Phipps Garden Apartments, where Clarence Stein was again the architect.
 This site was designed as Stein completed work for Phipps in 1935, and its two historic park buildings survive as witnesses.
 Stein’s landscape architect was Marjorie Sewell Cautley, and the “Cautley Grove” of mature oak trees graces the 39th Avenue length of the site.

-Our Friends of the Park advocate a passive garden park, preserving the historic park structures and planted to attract native birds and butterflies, with pathways and benches: a tranquil repose to wander through, sit, and enjoy nature.
+Our Stein – Cautley Garden Park Friends advocate a passive garden park, preserving the historic park structures and planted to attract native birds and butterflies, with fully accessible pathways and benches: a tranquil repose to wander through, sit, and enjoy nature.
 This use will be intergenerational and environmentally beneficial for all visitors, with special consideration for our elders and the disabled, who are not comfortably accommodated in the four large, existing playgrounds within a 10-minute walk of this location.

-Volunteer your help by e-mailing Info@SunnysideGardens.us, and we’ll add you to our Friends movement.
-Then take some time to view photos of the historic playground on our History page.
+You, too, can help.
+E-mail us at Neighborhood@SunnysideGardens.us, and we’ll keep you informed of our Friends movement.
+Then take some time to view other photos of the historic outdoor nursery on our History page.

-Below, this August, our Friends group staged a rummage rally at the site, enhancing public awareness and enlisting dozens of new park supporters.
-Photos by Erin Williams, courtesy of Jeremy Ritz-Totten.
-Bottom, visiting U.S. Congressman Joseph Crowley is welcomed by City Council Majority Leader Jimmy Van Bramer, Assemblywoman Marge Markey, and generations of park hopefuls.
-Photo by Matt Wallace.
+Below, in August 2016, our Friends group staged our first Rummage Rally at the site, enhancing public awareness and enlisting dozens of new park supporters.
+Photos by Erin Williams, courtesy of Jeremy Ritz.